mmarinel/N-Puzzle-AI/README.md

 Admissible heuristics, on the other hand, are not always consistent.
 One can observe this by artificially creating admissible heuristics for any problem that violate even just once the triangular inequality expressed by the consistency property.

+If you cannot see this, try reading into the following [stack overflow question](https://stackoverflow.com/questions/32906001/can-someone-give-me-an-example-of-admissible-heuristic-that-is-not-consistent)

 It follows that consistency is a stricter requirement than admissibility